DataValues/Common/README.md

 ### 0.4.0 (2017-08-09)

-* Deprecated `newFromArray` in `MonolingualTextValue` and `MultilingualTextValue`.
+* Deprecated `MonolingualTextValue::newFromArray` and `MultilingualTextValue::newFromArray`
-* Changed `MismatchingDataValueTypeException` not amending custom messages any more.
+* `MismatchingDataValueTypeException` no longer modifies custom error messages in its constructor
-* Updated inline documentation throughout the code.
+* Updated minimal required PHP version from 5.3 to 5.5.9
-* Updated the MediaWiki entry point to use the extension.json format.
+* Updated the MediaWiki entry point to use the extension.json format
-* Updated minimal required PHP version from 5.3 to 5.5.9.

 ### 0.3.1 (2015-08-14)